 What Person-Centred Planning Really Means in Acquired Brain Injury Services

 Person-centred planning is often referenced in acquired brain injury services, but its practical meaning is frequently misunderstood.
 In ABI contexts, planning must respond to cognitive impairment, fluctuating insight, behavioural change and long-term recovery trajectories.
 Commissioners and inspectors increasingly expect providers to demonstrate how person-centred planning actively shapes support, rather than existing as a static document.
+A plan that sits in a file without influencing daily routines, staff decisions or review processes is not person-centred in any meaningful operational sense.

 Why person-centred planning is different in ABI services